AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_chart.md

 AnyChart technology allows printing of charts.
 Some color printers print colors unpredictable and very often it is hard to identify similar colors.
 Also it is impossible to identify colors on prints of b/w (monochrome) printers.
 AnyChart has very useful feature - hatch fills, ideal for differentiating elements for black and white display or for those who are color blind.
 Hatch fill is fully-independent structure, it doesn't rely on color fill and it has own settings and palettes.
 To see whole range of available hatch types see Hatch tutorial.

 To demonstrate hatch fill feature we've prepared the following sample.
 As you see it is completely monochrome.
 We have chart with 5 series with 3 data points in each.
-For every series we've applied different hatch fills by setting "hatch_type" attribute for <series> node.
-Also we've changed hatch type for last element in 5th series by setting "hatch_type" attribute for <point> node.
+For every series we've applied different hatch fills by setting **.hatchFill()** attribute.

 {sample}BCT\_Bubble\_Chart\_12{sample}